Physical presence test: United States

-The United States uses a physical presence test both when determining the eligibility of US citizens and permanent residents for favorable tax treatment for not being physically present in the US and conversely when determining when people who are not citizens or permanent residents are subject to US taxation.
+The United States uses a physical presence test both when determining the eligibility of US citizens and permanent residents for favorable tax treatment for not being physically present in the US under the foreign earned income exclusion and conversely when determining when people who are not citizens or permanent residents are subject to US taxation.
 The former is covered in this section; the latter is covered in the article on the Substantial Presence Test.

 Overview

-One of the ways for US taxpayers to qualify for the foreign earned income exclusion is by passing the physical presence test.
-Meeting the test requires the taxpayer to reside in another country, living or working, for more than 329 full (24-hour) days in a 12-month period, including days spent in other foreign countries.
+One of the ways for US taxpayers to qualify for the foreign earned income exclusion is by passing the physical presence test (the other being the bona fide resident test).
+Meeting the test requires the taxpayer to be physically present in another country for at least 330 full days during any period of 12 consecutive months.
+Because this is a quantitative test based on the numerical number of days, rather than a subjective test requiring proof of roots in a foreign country, it is particularly popular with digital nomads.
 An exception is available in the event of war or civil unrest that causes the taxpayer to leave.
 A less-than-24-hour visit to the US during travel between two points outside the US does not count as a break in a foreign stay.